benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB03.png)

-These four quantifiers are 'positive quantifiers' (additional quantifiers are explained later):
+4 quantifiers are defined here, and another 8 quantifiers are defined later on - after No-existence is explained.

-We'll define patterns _P1..Pb_ (where _b_ denotes the number of branches), as a set of patterns - each composed of the left component, and one of the right components.
+We'll define _b_ sub-patterns, _P1..Pb_ (where _b_ denotes the number of branches), each composed of the left component, and one of the right components.

 Given patterns _P1..Pb_, the quantifiers are defined as follows: